-- (9) If the Commissioner refuses to grant his or her approval, the Commissioner must provide the reasons for refusing to grant his or her approval. - (10) A licensee who contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding VT25,000,000.
+- (9) If the Commissioner refuses to grant his or her approval, the Commissioner must provide the reasons for refusing to grant his or her approval. - (10) A licensee who contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding VT200,000,000.

-6 Termination of manager
+6 Recommendation for termination of manager

-- (1) The Commissioner may terminate a manager if he or she: - (a) has carried on activities in a manner that brings Vanuatu into disrepute or - (b) is not a fit and proper person; or - (c) has contravened any provision of this Act or its Regulations; or - (d) has contravened any provision of the Anti-Money Laundering and Counter - Terrorism Financing Act No. 13 of 2014; or - (e) is or is likely to become insolvent or bankrupt; or - (f) has failed to comply with a direction given by the Commissioner; or - (g) has given the Commissioner false, inaccurate or misleading information. - (2) If the Commissioner intends to terminate a manager under subsection (1), the Commissioner must give notice in writing to the manager stating: - (a) the Commissioner's intention to terminate him or her; and - (b) the grounds for his or her termination; and - (c) that the manager may, within 14 days of the date of the notice, give the Commissioner written reasons why he or she should not be terminated. - (3) The Commissioner may terminate a manager: - (a) if the manager does not give reasons under paragraph (2)(c); or
+- (1) A licensee may, on the recommendation of the Commissioner, terminate a manager if the manager: - (a) has carried on activities in a manner that brings Vanuatu into disrepute or - (b) is not a fit and proper person; or - (c) has contravened any provision of this Act or its Regulations; or - (d) has contravened any provision of the Anti-Money Laundering and Counter Terrorism Financing Act No. 13 of 2014; or - (e) is or is likely to become insolvent or bankrupt; or - (f) has failed to comply with a direction given by the Commissioner; or - (g) has given the Commissioner false, inaccurate or misleading information - (2) The Commissioner must provide reasons for making the recommendation under subsection (1). - (3) A licensee must, as soon as practicable after terminating a manager, give notice of the termination to the Commissioner. - (4) The Commissioner must provide notice of the termination to be published: - (a) in a newspaper circulating in Vanuatu; and - (b) in any other manner the Commissioner considers appropriate.